 Our research and development pipeline comprises RAS(ON) inhibitors that bind directly to RAS variants, which we refer to as RAS(ON) Inhibitors, and RAS companion inhibitors that target key nodes in the RAS pathway or associated pathways, which we refer to as RAS Companion Inhibitors.
 Our RAS Companion Inhibitors (e.g., SHP2, mTORC1 and SOS1 inhibitors) are designed primarily for combination treatment strategies involving one or more therapeutic agents, which may include our RAS(ON) Inhibitors.
-Our long-term goal is to combine selected RAS Companion Inhibitors with RAS(ON) Inhibitors on behalf of patients based on molecular tumor features.
+Our long-term goal is to combine our RAS(ON) Inhibitors with selected RAS Companion Inhibitors or other therapies on behalf of patients based on molecular tumor features.